 - Bigcommerce Pro: $400,000 limit

 This is not going to be a problem in practice, but it could be an unnecessary annoyance.

 There have been some reports of inconsistent page load times.
 There are also reports of broken integrations with some major partners (such as Amazon).

 You can view your store at any time, the dashboard can be customised (which is a really nice touch) and even the app store is designed to be user-friendly.
-There’s also a preview function that lets you test-run your store before launching it and a built-in abandoned cart email system.
+There’s also a preview function that lets you test-run your store before launching it.
+As you become more confident using the platform, you will discover a number of added features and helpful add-ons (such as a built-in abandoned cart email system).

 - Monthly: $16-46